Thomasorus/botoz/README.md

 podcasts = {
     "default": {
 ```
 Followed by a lot of text.
 This is the sample/example of a podcast.
-Copy paste everything starting from line 4 and paste it at the end before the final bracker.
+Copy paste everything starting from line 4 and paste it at the end before the final bracket.
 Rename the `default` you just pasted to the podcast you want to manage.

 Then fill in everything: